 - 4.5 The CEJISS Editorial Team may consult any ethical question with the Steering Committee and the Editorial Board of CEJISS.
 In their decisions or recommendations, the Steering Committee and the Editorial Board are expected to follow the general principles specified by the Ethical Guidelines including transparency, impartiality, and fairness.

-- 4.6 The CEJISS Editorial Team shall communicate promptly with authors and reviewers.
+- 4.6 The CEJISS Editorial Team shall communicate promptly with Authors and Reviewers.
 It shall be ready to clarify principles of the Ethical Guidelines to them.

 - 4.7 The CEJISS Editorial Team is responsible for checking manuscripts for any signs of plagiarism.
 Crossref Similarity Check is used to do so.